Why this Assessment and Conceptualisation Workshop is important

 In a recent survey 1 in 6 adults had experienced some form of ‘neurotic health problem’ in the previous week – yet effective psychological treatments do exist for many of these mental health problems.

-However in order to prescribe the correct psychological treatment, knowledge of basic psychopathology is required as well as good assessment and conceptualisation skills.
-In addition conducting a risk and protective factors assessment is a vital aspect of the initial meeting with a client or patient.
+In order to prescribe the correct psychological treatment, however, knowledge of basic psychopathology is required as well as good assessment and conceptualisation skills.
+In addition, conducting a risk and protective factors assessment is a vital aspect of the initial meeting with a client or patient.

 Assessing and case formulation (also known as case conceptualisation) is therefore the most fundamental part of treatment in cognitive behavioural therapy.
 The cognitive-behavioural assessment is based on simple principles with clearly defined aims.
-Since the central principle of the model is that the ways in which an individual behaves are determined by situations faced and individual’s interpretations of those, this would constitute the main focus of the assessment, with an emphasis on the specific details (such as maintaining factors) of a presenting problem rather that the more global aspect of it.
+The central principle of the model is the concept that the ways in which an individual behaves are determined by situations faced and the individual’s interpretations of these; this notion would therefore constitute the main focus of the assessment, with an emphasis on the specific details (such as maintaining factors) of a presenting problem rather that the more global aspect of it.
 Because the model has its basis in experimental methods, the earlier sessions are used to devise an initial formulation and treatment plan.
 Thus the principle aim of the assessment is to derive a preliminary case formulation which will form the basis for the future treatment plan.

-This two day workshop will explore and uncover fundamental skills in the CBT/CBH approach.
+This one-day workshop will explore and uncover fundamental skills in the CBT/CBH approach.
 The workshop offers a brief introduction to CBT theory with the aim of teaching participants the CBT skills of assessing clients and producing CBT formulations of their problems.

 The workshop focuses on practical clinical skills through improvised role-play.
 The workshop facilitator will enact interventions with clients, leading workshop participants through the stages of assessment to produce a CBT formulation for the client (or patient).
 The format of the workshops will be a mixture of taught sessions, large and small group work, and skills practice.